labbbirder/KonnectJS/packages/tutorial/doc/TutorialTemplate.md

 ```typescript
 !import[/packages/tutorial/parts/step3.use-middleware.ts]
 ```
+> ### About ReformIO
-An outter IO data form can be varied, which can be string, bytes, json or anything else.
+> An outter IO data form can be varied, which can be string, bytes, json or anything else.
 Therefore, KonnectJS specifies the IO data format by stacking `ReformIO` middleware.
+>

-`ReformIO` use two template arguments.The `TI` is used to specify input data type.
+> `ReformIO` use two template arguments.The `TI` is used to specify input data type.
 The `TO` is for output data type, which will be the same as input data type if omitted.
+>

-`ReformIO` can be called with a argument for transformer.
+>`ReformIO` can be called with a argument for transformer.
 A `former` transforms input data to inner application data.
 Correspondingly The `unformer` transforms output data from application upwards.

 here is an example for using `ReformIO`:
 ```typescript